Top 10 Things That Waste Time And Hinders Productivity

 Another thing I did was stop comparing myself to others.

 Everyone’s on their own journey, right?
 There’s always going to be someone with a better website, a funnier Instagram post, or a bigger email list.
-But focusing on them just stole my joy and wasted my time.
+But focusing on them just stole my joy, and I wasted so much time, to be honest.

 Excessive online scrolling to shop for “things I might need” is one of the things that waste time—and thankfully, I was able to eliminate that.